 The Sydney Tramway Museum has a whole day’s worth of activities waiting for you!

-As well as enjoying a ride or two, you can visit the Display Hall, which houses Australia’s oldest electric tram, the only prison tram in the southern hemisphere and unique counterweight dummy from Balmain.
+Visit our main Display Hall, which houses Australia’s oldest electric tram, the only prison tram in the southern hemisphere and unique counterweight dummy from Balmain.
 Historic photographs of Sydney’s street transport during the tramway era, and many smaller items associated with the trams, are also on display.

 Safety Points When Travelling by Tram

 - The Museum’s vehicles are irreplaceable historic items.
 Please treat them with respect.

 - Please refrain from smoking, eating or drinking whilst travelling.

 - Do not operate the bell cords or the emergency braking equipment as these are safety items for the use of the Museum staff.

 - Do not lean out of windows and doors.

 - Remain seated at all times while the tram is in motion.